hackclub/hackclub/workshops/soccer/own_editor.md

 # A Note For Those Who Want To Use Your Own Editor

-We'll be using [JS Bin](https://jsbin.com) to write our code in this tutorial.
+We'll be using <a href="https://jsbin.com" target="_blank">JS Bin</a> to write
+our code in this tutorial.
 If you prefer to use your own editor, please do, but know the directions are made for JS Bin.

 **Including the p5.js and p5.play.js libraries**